dxw/dxw-security-wp-plugin/readme.txt

 It also displays a widget on the dashboard showing the totals of each plugin review status.

-### Privacy

-In order to work out what we should review next, we record aggregate numbers of requests for reviews of individual plugins.
-However we don't associate these with individual users or IP addresses (and we will never do so without your consent), and we don't receive any information about the specific versions you have installed.

 ### Developers

 The code in WordPress' SVN is a deployable version.
 If you'd like to contribute to this plugin, you can find the development files on github: https://github.com/dxw/dxw-security-wp-plugin

+#### Privacy

+Just in case you were wondering, no, we don't collect information about the plugins you're using.

+In order to work out what we should review next, we record aggregate numbers of requests for reviews of individual plugins.
+However we *don't* receive any information about the specific versions installed on a site.
+We certainly don't associate these with individual users or IP addresses (and we will never do so without your consent).

 == Installation ==

-1. Installing alternatives:
+1. Installation options:

     * via Admin Dashboard: Go to 'Plugins > Add New', search for "dxw Security", click "install"
     * _OR_ via direct zip upload: Upload the zip package via 'Plugins > Add New > Upload' in your WP Admin